 How can we help?

-In addition to face-to-face meeting and support to attend appointments, we provide advocacy, referrals and support to a range of services including:
+In addition to face-to-face meetings and support to attend appointments, we provide advocacy, referrals and practical support including:

 - Victims’ compensation where it relates to family violence

-- We can provide community education in identifying and responding to family violence.
+We also provide community education and information to raise awareness and as a way of preventing family violence.

 How much will it cost?